s-sohani/knowledge/Kuber/Objects/VOLUMES.md

 ### Recycling PersistentVolumes
 When you delete pod and pvc, The STATUS column shows the PersistentVolume as Released , not Available like before.
 Because you’ve already used the volume, it may contain data and shouldn’t be bound to a completely new claim without giving the cluster admin a chance to clean it up.
 Without this, a new pod using the same PersistentVolume could read the data stored there by the previous pod, even if the claim and pod were created in a different namespace.

+### persistentVolumeReclaimPolicy
+- Retain: Retain the volume and its contents after it’s released from its claim.
+- Recycle/Delete: Deletes the volume’s contents and makes the volume available to be claimed again.